The combined pill and breast cancer

 - Complicated patterns of multiple cancers in your family at a young age

-What should you do if you're at risk?
+What should I do if I might be at risk?

 If you fall into any of the patterns or groups above, then you are in a "higher risk" group and you must talk with your local doctor or family planning clinic to discuss whether a referral to a breast or genetic clinic is needed.
 This is especially important if you are over 35 years of age.
 You should not request a prescription for the combined pill from us until you're happy about your risk of breast cancer.